gary-alway/localstack-demo/README.md

-# localstack with serverless and terraform demo
+# localstack with serverless demo

-This is somewhat of a contrived application that demonstrates how [localstack](https://localstack.cloud/) can be used in conjunction with [serverless](https://www.serverless.com/) and [terraform](https://www.terraform.io/) for local development of AWS components:
+This is somewhat of a contrived application that demonstrates how [localstack](https://localstack.cloud/) can be used in conjunction with [serverless](https://www.serverless.com/) and [cloudformation](https://aws.amazon.com/cloudformation/) for local development of AWS components:

 - [Lambda](https://aws.amazon.com/lambda/)
 - [S3](https://aws.amazon.com/s3/)